NASA Astrobiology Early Career Collaboration AwardFebruary 12, 2019

 Participation in the Saas-Fee Winter School on Habitability, Villars-sur-Ollon, Switzerland.

-- NASA Astrobiology Postdoctoral Fellowship Program
+- NASA Astrobiology Postdoctoral Program

 - The Lewis and Clark Fund for Exploration and Field Research in Astrobiology